PraiseUadiale/PraiseUadiale/README.md

 ## 👋 Hi there, I’m Praise

-I’m a CompSci Grad currently working within Financial Services.
-Here you can find some of my university projects.🙌
+Engineeer working within FinTech.
+Here you can find some of my projects.🙌

 #### A bit about me
 - I regularly work with **Java** and **Python**.
-- Currently exploring **Mixed Reality(Vision Pro)** and **All things Payments** 📚
+- Currently exploring **LLMs** and **All things Payments** 📚

 I can be reached via [**LinkedIn**](https://www.linkedin.com/in/praise-uadiale/)